If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 - Basic Fear: Being useless, helpless, or incapable

-- Basic Desire: To be capable and competent
+- Basic Desire: To be capable

 - Enneagram Five with a Four-Wing: “The Iconoclast”